A practical guide to URI encoding and URI decoding

 When we determine that a character should be encoded, we should encode it in a percent-encoded hexadecimal pair (a so called percent-encoded octet).
-There are multiple encoding formats, for example "UTF-8", "UTF-16" or "ISO-8859-1" which encode characters from the UCS into 8-bit octets (not all of them cover the whole UCS).
+There are multiple encoding formats which encode characters from the UCS into 8-bit octets.
+A few examples are "UTF-8", "UTF-16" or "ISO-8859-1" (not all of them cover the whole UCS).
 When we want to transform the character

 æ to the percent-encoded octet in UTF-8, we see in this table that it has two hexadecimal pairs:

 C3A6.
 This would result in an encoding of the form